KARC logo

 Lanark North Leeds A.R.E.S.
 (LNLARES)

-AMATEUR RADIO DURING EMERGENCIES: All Amateurs should maintain their radio equipment and have some portable antennae for use during emergencies.
+All Amateurs should maintain their radio equipment and have some portable antennae for use during emergencies.
 During Ice Storm 98, many Amateurs participated either helping out their communities or by providing communications for their communities through ARES.

-EMERGENCY FREQUENCIES: For the Kingston area, check in on the KARC repeater VE3KBR (146.94 (-)), and if it is down due to power failure, equipment failure etc, try 146.94 simplex and 146.52 simplex.
-The Kingston Club has a back-up repeater that can be put on the air and if the main repeater goes down, the back-up will be put on the air as soon as possible.
+For the Kingston area, check in on the KARC repeater VE3KBR (146.94 (-)),T 151.4 Hz and if it is down due to power failure, equipment failure etc, try 146.94 simplex and 146.52 simplex.
 Once emergency communications are started, there will be a Net controller through which you should direct your inquiries, etc.

-EMERGENCY NETS: On the Kingston Club repeater VE3KBR, there is a possibility of more than one organization using the repeater at the same time for emergency nets.
+On the Kingston Club repeater VE3KBR, there is a possibility of more than one organization using the repeater at the same time for emergency nets.

 1. Any member of the Kingston Amateur Radio Club can put the repeater into Emergency Net mode if required.
-Once activated, this net will be called the Kingston Emergency Net. and the operator becomes the Senior Net Controller until repeater is turned back to normal service, he/she hands control over to another operator.
+Once activated, this net will be called the Kingston Emergency Net. and the operator becomes the Senior Net Controller until repeater is turned back to normal service, or he/she hands control over to another operator.

 3. The repeater will remain in Emergency Mode until all emergency nets are closed down.
 The position of Senior Net Controller will be transferred as necessary.